Last Updated on September 23, 2022 by The Filtery Staff

 Twinkly string lights are certainly fun and beautiful, but you don’t necessarily have to use them!
 Especially if you have lots of little ones in the house, you may want to consider forgoing lights and opting for traditional garland made from natural materials like wool or pinecones (links below!).

-BONUS: Our Picks for Natural, Organic, and Non-Toxic Christmas Ornaments, Stockings, and Other Holiday Decorations
+EVEN MORE Natural, Organic, & Non-Toxic Christmas Ornaments, Stockings, and Other Holiday Decorations

 Non-Toxic Christmas Ornaments